 What to do: Take the tram just for the ride itself to enjoy the beautiful Costa Blanca coastline.
 If you’re planning a beach day, stop at San Juan.

-Local tip: Practice with locals, what they call a “tardeo”, consists of going out for a snack, then another one and another one and ending up dancing in bars and pubs near the Central Market area, passing through pedestrian Castaños St, Montanyeta Sq and the Town Hall.
+Local tip: Practice with locals, what they call a “tardeo”, which consists of going out for a snack, then another one and another one and ending up dancing in bars and pubs near the Central Market area, passing through pedestrian Castaños St, Montanyeta Sq and the Town Hall.

 Good to know: If you happen to be there in June… you can experience the popular Hogueras de San Juan festivity!